OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 #### Build the Fetcher

-The fetcher is the class that will be in charge of making the request to the API endpoint.
+The `Fetcher` class is responsible for making the request to the API endpoint and providing the output.

-It will receive the query parameters, and it will return the data output while leveraging the data model, both for the query parameters and the data output.
+It will receive the Query Parameters, and it will return the output while leveraging the Data model.

 For the `StockEOD` example, this would look like the following: